How much does it cost to change or cancel a flight?

 - Take elite status challenges when they’re available

 - Jumping on airline elite status match opportunities

 When you’ve earned status, the change policies make it worth the effort.
-If you have United Premier 1K elite status, for example, you won’t ever be charged to change your ticket.
-So every non-flexible ticket you buy turns into a flexible ticket.
-For folks who don’t have elite status, the difference in price between an economy and a flexible economy ticket can be insane ($1,796 in the example below).
+If you have United Premier 1K elite status, for example, you won’t ever be charged to change your award flight ticket.
+You’re exempt from fees for hundreds more routes than those without elite status.

 You can subscribe to our newsletter for more tips and tricks to travel on the cheap.
 We’ll always let you know when something juicy pops up.